 - 4. One minor of 27 quarter hours.
-It is recommended that this minor be in Mathematics. - 5.
-Twenty-four to 32 quarter hours of free electives to complete 180 quarter hours of academic credit required for graduation.
+It is recommended that this minor be in either biology or chemistry. - 5.
+Additional electives to complete 180 quarter hours of academic credit required for graduation. - 6.
+Additional electives in astronomy, geology, and meteorology will be provided as faculty and equipment become available.